Bubble (physics): Applications

-Nucleation can be intentionally induced, for example to create a bubblegram in a solid.
+Nucleation can be intentionally induced, for example, to create a bubblegram in a solid.

 In medical ultrasound imaging, small encapsulated bubbles called contrast agent are used to enhance the contrast.

 In thermal inkjet printing, vapor bubbles are used as actuators.
 They are occasionally used in other microfluidics applications as actuators.

 The violent collapse of bubbles (cavitation) near solid surfaces and the resulting impinging jet constitute the mechanism used in ultrasonic cleaning.
 The same effect, but on a larger scale, is used in focused energy weapons such as the bazooka and the torpedo.
-Pistol shrimp also use a collapsing cavitation bubble as a weapon.
+Pistol shrimp also uses a collapsing cavitation bubble as a weapon.
 The same effect is used to treat kidney stones in a lithotripter.
 Marine mammals such as dolphins and whales use bubbles for entertainment or as hunting tools.
-Aerators cause dissolution of gas in the liquid by injecting bubbles.
+Aerators cause the dissolution of gas in the liquid by injecting bubbles.

-Bubbles are used by chemical and metallurgic engineers in processes such as distillation, absorption, flotation and spray drying.
-The complex processes involved often require consideration for mass and heat transfer, and are modelled using fluid dynamics.
+Bubbles are used by chemical and metallurgical engineers in processes such as distillation, absorption, flotation and spray drying.
+The complex processes involved often require consideration for mass and heat transfer and are modeled using fluid dynamics.

 The star-nosed mole and the American water shrew can smell underwater by rapidly breathing through their nostrils and creating a bubble.

 Research on the origin of life on Earth suggests that bubbles may have played an integral role in confining and concentrating precursor molecules for life, a function currently performed by cell membranes.

+Bubble lasers use bubbles as the optical resonator.
+They can be used as highly sensitive pressure sensors.

 Pulsation

 When bubbles are disturbed (for example when a gas bubble is injected underwater), the wall oscillates.
 Although it is often visually masked by much larger deformations in shape, a component of the oscillation changes the bubble volume (i.e. it is pulsation) which, in the absence of an externally-imposed sound field, occurs at the bubble's natural frequency.
-The pulsation is the most important component to the oscillation, acoustically, because by changing the gas volume, it changes its pressure, and leads to the emission of sound at the bubble's natural frequency.
+The pulsation is the most important component of the oscillation, acoustically, because by changing the gas volume, it changes its pressure, and leads to the emission of sound at the bubble's natural frequency.
 For air bubbles in water, large bubbles (negligible surface tension and thermal conductivity) undergo adiabatic pulsations, which means that no heat is transferred either from the liquid to the gas or vice versa.
 The natural frequency of such bubbles is determined by the equation: